 Simply find a video with a strong narrative thread.
 For example this story – The Eyebrow Story.
 Play and at certain points, stop and ask students in pairs or groups to tell each other what will happen next.
 Continue and see if they are correct.
 And so on ….
 You might also use short videos prepared specifically for prediction as shown here – What’s Next.

 3. Listening Cloze.
 Find a short video with a transcript.
 On YouTube many of the videos allow you to download or copy the transcript.
+Learn more here.
+Select the words you want students to listen for – add a word bank to help lower-level students.
+You might also try this tool – Cloze It.

 4. Compare.
 Take a few videos of a similar genre, commercials work well but there are many other types (music videos, cartoons, news reports, short video stories etc… Play each and as students watch, they must fill in a chart rating the video for different criteria.
 Here’s a chart for commercials.